tuneman7/cuda_work/README.md

 It downloads, or trains the model then serves it within a FASAPI container and runs K6 load testing against a minikube instance.

 ### Environmental requirements:

 Docker, Python3.10-venv, poetry, minikube, and K6.
 The run-script should check dependencies and alert the user if any dependencies are missing.

-### Test history:

-This has been tested on Linux Ubuntu 22.04 LTS only.
+The project will run **without** the NVIDIA cuda tools, but it will be very slow, because it will use the CPU to train the model.

+### Getting GPU training to work:  -- be prepared to spend some hours on this.

+* Have an NVIDIA graphics card or device which is compatible with NVIDIA’s CUDA package.
+* Install NVIDA drivers.
+* Install the CUDA packages / tools.
+* Test that pytorch can “see” the graphics card and do its work on it:
+. setup_venv.sh
+python3 is_cuda_available.py
+python3 get_cuda_info.py

 ### How to run project:
 git clone https://github.com/tuneman7/cuda_work